Skip to main content

 Can I run CTV ads without an agency?

 Yes.
-Self-serve CTV platforms let you set up and manage campaigns directly.
-You control targeting, budget, creative, and pacing.
+Some CTV platforms let you set up and manage campaigns directly, while others take a managed or partnership approach where a dedicated team works alongside yours.
 An agency can help if you're new to CTV or don't have bandwidth to manage another platform, but it's not required.
-Most mid-market companies start with self-serve.
+Most mid-market companies start with a platform that provides guidance, especially if CTV is a new channel.

 How do I know if a CTV platform has quality inventory?